-- Solution 1: Reconnection
+- 1. Reconnection

-- Solution 2: Check for the driver updates
+- 2. Check for the driver updates

-There are quite a lot of reasons that make your Toshiba external hard drive not accessible on Windows.
+There are quite a lot of reasons that make your external hard drive not accessible on Windows.
 It could be a file system corruption in your external hard drive so that the OS cannot recognize the drive or can't locate where is your data.
 It is possible that your Toshiba external hard drive becomes unavailable because of virus attacks, power failure, and unsafe ejection, etc.

-There is a chance that the Toshiba external hard drive becomes not accessible due to faulty connections which include a faulty USB port, unstable power, etc. You can safely remove and reconnect your Toshiba external hard drive to another USB port, try to plug it slowly into the USB port, or you can even connect it to a Mac computer.
+There is a chance that the external hard drive becomes not accessible due to faulty connections which include a faulty USB port, unstable power, etc. You can safely remove and reconnect your Toshiba external hard drive to another USB port, try to plug it slowly into the USB port, or you can even connect it to a Mac computer.

-Step 1: Type Device Manager in the search box of the Start menu and press Enter.
+- 1. Type Device Manager in the search box of the Start menu and press Enter.

-Step 2: Expand Disk drives and right–click the Toshiba external hard drive, then choose Update Driver Software.
+- 2. Expand Disk drives and right–click the Toshiba external hard drive, then choose Update Driver Software.
 If there are any driver updates, follow the further instructions as the wizard asked and your hard disk driver will be updated.

 Typically, normal users don't have to use Device Manager to uninstall devices or driver packages.
 While in some cases, you might need to use Device Manager to troubleshoot problems when you encounter devices problem on your Windows computer.

-Step 1: Type Device Manager or "devmgmt.msc" in the search bar on the Start menu.
+- 1. Type Device Manager or "devmgmt.msc" in the search bar on the Start menu.

-Step 2: Find your Toshiba external hard drive in the Disk drives list and right-click to choose "Uninstall".
+- 2. Find your Toshiba external hard drive in the Disk drives list and right-click to choose "Uninstall".

 If the solutions above didn't fix your issue and your Toshiba external hard drive is not accessible still, the file system may be corrupted.
 Firstly, you can try to repair it through CHKDSK command or chkdsk.exe, short for "check disk".
 It is a Windows utility that can check the integrity of your hard disk and can fix various file system errors like bad sectors, lost clusters, cross-linked files, and directory errors, etc.

-Step 1: Type "cmd" in the search box and press Enter.
+- 1. Type "cmd" in the search box and press Enter.

-Step 2: Right-click it and choose and choose "Run as Administrator".
+- 2. Right-click it and choose and choose "Run as Administrator".

-Step 3: Type "chkdsk *: /f" (you need to replace * with your Toshiba external hard drive letter) into the Command Prompt window and press Enter.
+- 3. Type "chkdsk *: /f" (you need to replace * with your Toshiba external hard drive letter) into the Command Prompt window and press Enter.

-This process usually takes some time and if CHKDSK repairs your drive successfully, your Toshiba external hard drive will be accessible after restarting the computer.
+This process usually takes some time and if CHKDSK repairs your drive successfully, your external hard drive will be accessible after restarting the computer.
 But if it failed and you received the message "CHKDSK is not available for RAW drives", it could be a file system issue and you need to continuing reading.

-If your Toshiba external hard drive becomes not accessible because of file system corruption, you can try to fix it by changing drive letter.
+If your external hard disk becomes not accessible because of file system corruption, you can try to fix it by changing drive letter.
 This process will endeavor to load and repair the file system of your drive, but Windows has a good reason for giving you a stern warning before it changes a drive letter.

 Tips: DO NOT apply this solution to your drive C: because it will make Windows itself be at loss.

-Step 1: Right-click on "My Computer/Computer/PC" icon on the desktop and choose "Manage".
+- 1. Right-click on "My Computer/Computer/PC" icon on the desktop and choose "Manage".

-Step 2: In the left sidebar, select "Disk Management" under Storage.
+- 2. In the left sidebar, select "Disk Management" under Storage.

-Step 4: Follow the wizard to finish the drive letter change process.
+- 4. Follow the wizard to finish the drive letter change process.

 What if changing drive letter didn't make any difference?
 Will you lose data?
 The answer is NO, in that it just repairs the file system of your Toshiba external hard drive but do nothing to your data.
 And if it failed, you can just change the letter back for good.

 As you probably have googled, some people said you can fix this inaccessible external hard drive by reformatting if its file system was seriously corrupted.
 It's true but the most important thing is, reformatting will not only solve your problem but also "dissolve" your data on this drive.
-Therefore, to avoid losing any significant information, you’d better recover data firstly with reliable data recovery software like iBoysoft Data Recovery.
+Therefore, to avoid losing any significant information, you’d better recover lost data firstly with reliable data recovery software like iBoysoft Data Recovery.

-iBoysoft Data Recovery can recover data from RAW USB drives, RAW SD cards, RAW memory cards, etc. And it can recover documents, emails, videos and other files from formatted/unreadable/inaccessible drives.
-Moreover, data recovery is supported in NTFS, exFAT and FAT32 formatted hard drives, external hard drives, USB flash drives, memory cards, etc. This software is compatible with Windows 10/8/7/Vista/XP and Windows Server 2016/2012/2008/2003.
+iBoysoft Data Recovery can recover lost data from RAW USB drives, RAW SD cards, RAW memory cards, etc. And it can recover documents, emails, videos and other files from formatted/unreadable/inaccessible drives.
+Moreover, data recovery is supported in NTFS, exFAT and FAT32 formatted hard drives, external hard drives, USB flash drives, memory cards, etc. This software is compatible with Windows 10/8/7/Vista/XP and Windows Server 2019/2016/2012/2008/2003.

-Step 1: You can download, install and launch iBoysoft Data Recovery on your Windows computer.
+- 1. You can download, install and launch iBoysoft Data Recovery on your Windows computer.

-Tips: If the Toshiba external hard drive or the partition is not shown, you can click on "Find More Partitions" to find it out.
+Tips: If the external hard drive or the partition is not shown, you can click on "Find More Partitions" to find it out.

-Step 3: You will see the scanning result in the left sidebar and you can preview them to ensure the condition of these files.
+- 3. You will see the scanning result in the left sidebar and you can preview them to ensure the condition of these files.

-Step 4: Choose files you want to get back and click "Recover" to recover them.
+- 4. Choose files you want to get back and click "Recover" to recover them.
 Remember to save them to another healthy drive.